 Strengthening evidence-based anti-corruption policy development and implementation of anti-corruption reforms

-To strengthen implementation of evidence-based anti-corruption reforms in EaP countries the OECD/ACN will develop performance indicators for 13 Performance Areas (PAs) and will assess EaP countries annually using its robust peer review procedure under Istanbul Anti-Corruption Action Plan (IAP).
+To strengthen implementation of evidence-based anti-corruption reforms in EaP countries the ACN developed performance indicators for 9 Performance Areas (PAs) and will assess EaP countries annually using its robust peer review procedure under Istanbul Anti-Corruption Action Plan (IAP).
 The indicators with clear and tailored benchmarks, developed through wide consultation, will form a basis for standardised, consistent and transparent assessments and higher stakeholder engagement.

 This will mark a major change from the previous rounds of monitoring under IAP where performance was measured individually for each country against its own earlier performance.
 The performance indicators will allow comparison and will further increase peer pressure for the implementation of anti-corruption reforms.

 Key Performance Indicators (KPIs) will be annual data collection tool for the whole OECD/ACN region to analyse anti-corruption trends and identify strong and weak performance points in areas, where consistent and comparable data can be gathered.
 The analysis will be reflected in the annually Regional Outlook reports.